New report: The State of Creative Effectiveness

-GET THE REPORT"We need to stop interrupting what people are interested in and be what people are interested in.”
+GET IT NOW"We need to stop interrupting what people are interested in and be what people are interested in.”

 — Craig Davis, Co-founder of Sendle